uberFoo/dwarf/doc/src/introduction.md

 Right now dwarf is also very slow.
 (He's still working on his tunneling gear apparently.)
 It's slow because it's interpreted, and the foundations of the interpreter are not really built for speed.
-That said, there is a VM currently in the works, and it's somewhat integrated with the interpreter.
+That said, there is a VM currently in the works, and it's alreayd integrated with the interpreter to speed things up.

-This integration is currently taking the form of compiled functions that the interpreter can call to speed things up.
-I've done that with the [{{i: Mandelbrot}}](./tutorials/mandelbrot.md) example.
-There is also work underway for including inline assembly in dwarf files.
-Of course that will not be necessary once I've finished the VM.and it' compiler.

 Along the way I wrote a "debugger" and a REPL.
 The debugger is very basic.